13 Vendémiaire

-13 Vendémiaire, Year 4 in the French Republican Calendar (5 October 1795 in the Gregorian calendar), is the name given to a battle between the French Revolutionary troops and Royalist forces in the streets of Paris.
-This battle was part of the establishing of a new form of government, the so-called Directory, and it was a major factor in the rapid advancement of Republican General Napoleon Bonaparte's career.
+13 Vendémiaire, Year 4 in the French Republican Calendar (5 October 1795 in the Gregorian calendar), was a battle between the French Revolutionary troops and Royalist forces in the streets of Paris.
+This battle was part of the establishing of a new form of government, the Directory, and it was a major factor in the rapid advancement of Republican General Napoleon Bonaparte's career.

 Background

 The social reforms of the French Revolution had been well received by the majority of the populace of France, but the Revolution's strongly anti-Catholic stance had created anti-Republican sympathies in many Roman Catholics.
 In March 1793, this sentiment boiled over into an armed insurrection in the fiercely Catholic Vendée region of western France.
 A rebel army titled Armée catholique et royale now proved to be a thorn in the side of the Revolutionary government in Paris, under leaders such as François de Charette de la Contrie and Maurice d'Elbée.
 The rebels were known as Chouans, a title which comes from early Royalist leader Jean Cottereau's nickname Jean Chouan.
 The Armée catholique et royale quickly garnered British support and got off to a promising start, severely defeating several Revolutionary Armies.
 The Revolutionary Committee of Public Safety ordered General Jean-Baptiste Carrier to pacify the region, and over several months Carrier ruthlessly suppressed the Vendée.
-The local population dubbed Carrier's forces the colonnes infernales (hellish columns).
+The local population dubbed Carrier's forces the infernal columns.
 On 22 December 1793, the Chouan rebellion subsided following a major defeat at the Battle of Savenay.